HMS Herald (H138): Operational history

 In 1998 she located the wreck of HMS Russell, off Malta.
 The ship's pennant number changed to H 138 in 1998.

 In December 2000, Herald answered a Mayday call and took part in a joint operation with the Royal Air Force to rescue the crew of the Cypriot ferry Royal Prince.
-The 35-metre ship sank in rough seas, but the crew were rescued by a RAF helicopter from RAF Akrotiri and landed on HMS Herald.
+The 35-metre ship sank in rough seas, but the crew were rescued by an RAF helicopter from RAF Akrotiri and landed on HMS Herald.